Ariel-10/so-developer-survey-analysis/README.md

 ## Approach

-This project follows Storytelling with Data (Cole Nussbaumer Knaflicb book) principle such as: one clear message per chart, minimal noise and a defined audience before choosing what to show.
+This project follows Storytelling with Data (Cole Nussbaumer Knaflicb book) principles such as one clear message per chart, minimal noise and a defined audience before choosing what to show.

 **Audience:** A data team lead comparing their own Data Analysts with the wider industry to decide where to invest their AI training budget.